 Finally fabrication process for high sensitive 2-D PC coupled cavity device was also developed which needs to be tested in future.

 Mudraboyina, Anil Kumar, "Planar Photonic Crystal for Biosensor Applications" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 190.